 Without a doubt, the Dolby Theatre is the complex's crown jewel.
 The permanent home to the Academy Awards ceremonies, the theater has hosted the legendary Hollywood event since March 2002.
 Its grand staircase entrance showcases glass plaques for the Best Picture winners, and images of famous Oscar winners are displayed throughout the theater's four levels.
 In addition to the Oscars, the theater has featured many other noteworthy concerts and events, including the American Idol finales, Daytime Emmy Awards, AFI Lifetime Achievement Awards and more.

 Of course, shopping is another one of the complex's main attractions, and all members of the family will find something to suit their taste thanks to its vast selection.
-Mainstream mall staples abound here, including Aldo, American Eagle Outfitters, BCBGMAZAZRIA, bebe, Gap, Express, GUESS, Hot Topic, Nine West, Sephora and Victoria's Secret.
+Mainstream mall staples abound here, including Aldo, American Eagle Outfitters, Forever 21, Hot Topic, Sephora and Pink (by Victoria's Secret).
 For those of more discerning taste, a Louis Vuitton store is also on-site.
-Meanwhile, children will delight in the Build-A-Bear Workshop and Sanrio store.
+Meanwhile, children will delight in the Hello Kitty Hollywood store.

 Though many consider the complex to be purely a daytime attraction, it also offers several different nightlife options.
 The most noteworthy of these is Lucky Strike Lanes, a swanky bowling alley complete with a DJ, full bar and lounge area.
 Also on-site are the nightclubs Level 3 and The Highlands.

-Not too far from Hollywood & Highland is another infamous intersection, Hollywood & Vine, home to the Capitol Records Building.
+Not too far from Ovation Hollywood is another infamous intersection, Hollywood & Vine, home to the Capitol Records Building.
 Meanwhile, the intersection of Sunset & Vine offers a host of shopping and dining options.